LiviaGitHub/Software-Testing-Life-Cycle/How QA fits into the DevOps cycle/guide.md

 - Ensures quality is considered from the beginning by reviewing requirements and user stories.

 ### 2. **Development**
-- QA defines test cases and writes automated tests (unit, integration, UI).
+- QA defines test cases and writes automated tests (integration, UI).
 - Works with developers to integrate tests into the CI/CD pipeline for continuous testing.

 ### 3. **Build**